On the Wasserstein Geodesic Principal Component Analysis of probability measures

-\paragraph{Otto-Wasserstein geometry of centered Gaussian distributions} The set of centered non-degenerate Gaussian distributions on $\R^d$ is identified with the manifold $S_d^{++}$ of SPD matrices.
-The Riemannian geometry of the Bures-Wasserstein metric \eqref{bures-wasserstein} can be described by considering $S_d^{++}$ as the quotient of the manifold $GL_d$ of invertible matrices by the right action of the orthogonal group $O_d$.
+\paragraph{Bures-Wasserstein geometry of centered Gaussian distributions} The set of centered non-degenerate Gaussian distributions on $\R^d$ is identified with the manifold $S_d^{++}$ of SPD matrices.
+The Riemannian geometry of the Bures-Wasserstein metric in \eqref{bures-wasserstein} can be described by considering $S_d^{++}$ as the quotient of the manifold $GL_d$ of invertible matrices by the right action of the orthogonal group $O_d$.
 In this geometry, $GL_d$ is decomposed into equivalence classes called \emph{fibers}.
-The fiber over $\Sigma\in S_d^{++}$ is defined to be the pre-image of $\Sigma$ under the projection $\pi:A\in GL_d\mapsto AA^\top\in S_d^{++}$, and can be obtained as the result of the action of $O_d$ on a representative, e.g. $\Sigma^{1/2}$ the only SPD square root of $\Sigma$:
+The fiber over $\Sigma\in S_d^{++}$ is defined to be the pre-image of $\Sigma$ under the projection

-Tangent vectors to $GL_d$ are said to be \emph{horizontal} if they are orthogonal to the fibers with respect to the Frobenius metric, i.e. if they belong to the space

-for a given point $A\in GL_d$.
-Then the projection $\pi$ defines an isometry between the horizontal subspace $\hor_A$ equipped with the Frobenius inner product $\langle X,Y\rangle := \tr(X Y^\top)$, and $S_d^{++}$ equipped with a Riemannian metric that induces the Bures-Wasserstein distance \eqref{bures-wasserstein} as the geodesic distance.
-In particular, this means that moving horizontally along straight lines in the top space $GL_d$ is equivalent to moving along geodesics in the bottom space $S_d^{++}$ (see Figure \ref{fig:otto_geometry}), as recalled in the following proposition.